Invest in Real Estate With a Self-Directed IRA

 Real Estate IRA Fees That Keep Costs Low

+Many providers charge asset-based fees that increase as your real estate appreciates.
+Over time, these fees can significantly reduce rental income and long-term returns.
 IRA Financial uses a flat-fee pricing model designed for real estate investors who hold property long term.
 Your fees remain predictable regardless of property value or appreciation.

 Self-Directed IRA